Key Takeaways

 No one wants to get into an accident with a semi-truck when driving on Indiana’s highways.
 These mammoth vehicles can weigh as much as 80,000 lbs.
 Due to their size and weight, big rigs take longer to slow and stop, make wider turns, and have larger blind spots than regular passenger vehicles, so maneuvering around them safely requires defensive driving.

-Understanding the dangers of large trucks’ blind spots and how to navigate them can prevent dangerous accidents and help you to arrive safely at your destination.
+Understanding the dangers of large trucks’ blind spots and how to navigate them can prevent dangerous accidents and help you arrive safely at your destination.

 What You Need to Know About Truck Blind Spots